sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 In future, were I to extend this project, I would use alternative variations of **Generalised Linear Models** with better predictive power to gauge feature importance while maintaining similar interpretability.

-Additionally, I would use certain techniques in dimensionality reduction to limit certain groups of features to produce composite features or drop features with poor explanatory power for my modelling.
+Additionally, I would use certain techniques in dimensionality reduction such as **Principal Component Analysis (PCA)** to limit certain groups of features and produce composite features, or exclusion testing to drop features with poor explanatory power for my modelling.

 ### Reference